FormFlow Security Features Explained

 Use Cases

-• Surveys — Collect responses for a fixed period to ensure timely analysis
+- Surveys — Collect responses for a fixed period so you can analyze results on schedule

 How to Set Up